SysKitTeam/docs-point/set-up-point-data-center/deployment/azure-networking.md

 **By default**, **the Front-end and Back-end app services are accessible from the Public Internet**. **The rest of the utilized Azure resources – Key Vault**, **Azure SQL Server**, **Azure Cosmos DB and Storage Account - are secured behind firewalls and private connections**.
 {% endhint %}

-When deploying SysKit Point, there are **two options available when considering Azure network resources**:
+When deploying Syskit Point, there are **two options available when considering Azure network resources**:
-* **Deploy SysKit Point from Azure Marketplace**
+* **Deploy Syskit Point from Azure Marketplace**
   * consider this to be your **'plug-and-play' option**
-  * new **Azure network resources are automatically created and configured** when you deploy SysKit Point, without the need to perform additional configuration
+  * new **Azure network resources are automatically created and configured** when you deploy Syskit Point, without the need to perform additional configuration
-  * **SysKit Point is ready to use and secured after the deployment**
+  * **Syskit Point is ready to use and secured after the deployment**
 * **Deploy a custom ARM template**
-    * **use when you want to integrate SysKit Point into already existing Azure network resources**
+    * **use when you want to integrate Syskit Point into already existing Azure network resources**
-    * **custom ARM templates are used when deploying SysKit Point**
+    * **custom ARM templates are used when deploying Syskit Point**
-    * **no Azure network resources are created** when deploying SysKit Point through custom ARM templates
+    * **no Azure network resources are created** when deploying Syskit Point through custom ARM templates
-    * **SysKit Point is ready to use but not secured after the deployment – additional configuration of Azure network resources is required**
+    * **Syskit Point is ready to use but not secured after the deployment – additional configuration of Azure network resources is required**

 {% hint style="warning" %}